Playlist: Handwriting on the Wall (topic)

 The Handwriting Is on the Wall (2000)

-Feast of Tabernacles Sermon by John W. RitenbaughIn the context of recognizing the signs of the times, the phrase "the handwriting is on the wall" serves as a powerful reminder of inevitable outcomes.
-As found in Daniel the fifth chapter, this expression has become a proverb indicating that even before an event reaches its conclusion, clear signs were present that should have …
+Feast of Tabernacles Sermon by John W. RitenbaughIn the context of significant events signaling the end times, the phrase "the handwriting is on the wall" from Daniel chapter five serves as a powerful proverb.
+It indicates that even before an event reaches its conclusion, clear signs should have warned us of the inevitable outcome.
+This concept underscores the urgency of …

 Handwriting on the Wall: Without Natural Affection